cyrusae/oceanside/README.md

 - Identifies text that is not part of an HTML tag, then uses grapheme-splitter to identify individual graphemes
 - Surrounds each grapheme with `<span className='glyph'>` and `</span>`, so they can be manipulated after page load
 - Requires a Markdown compiler's output and a way to feed its results into the document
+- Its results go in a *corpse* (because it takes the raw HTML that will form the document body)

 #### The *Triad*: